szarnyasg/duckdb-web/_posts/2024-08-19-duckdb-tricks-part-1.md

 author: "Gabor Szarnyas"
 thumb: "/images/blog/thumbs/duckdb-tricks.svg"
 image: "/images/blog/thumbs/duckdb-tricks.png"
-excerpt: "We use a simple example data set to present a few tricks that are useful when using DuckDB."
+excerpt: "We use a simple example dataset to present a few tricks that are useful when using DuckDB."
 tags: ["using DuckDB"]
 ---